-In October 2024, the Company entered into binding agreements to acquire a 100% interest in the Polaris Project, which is a highly prospective project with multiple past-producing, high grade gold mines and extensive gold mineralization identified in stockwork zones by recent rock sampling campaigns.
-This transaction closed subsequent to the end of the year in January 2025 upon receiving regulatory approval.
+In October 2024, the Company entered into binding agreements to acquire a 100% interest in the Polaris Project ("Polaris" or "Project"), which is a highly prospective project with multiple past-producing, high grade gold mines and extensive gold mineralization identified in stockwork zones by recent rock sampling campaigns.
+This transaction closed in January 2025 upon receiving regulatory approval.

 Polaris is a large, highly prospective gold project.
-17 former artisanal, high-grade operations have been identified on the project or in the immediate vicinity.
+Seventee former artisanal, high-grade operations have been identified on the project or in the immediate vicinity.
 Artisanal small scale mining activity can be traced back over approximately the last 100 years at Polaris.
 Extensive gold mineralization has been identified by surface rock sampling over 2.7 km of strike length to date and potential extensions of this mineralization remain unsampled.